scantist/user-docs/docs/en-US/References/Scantist-BOM-Detect-CLI-Commands-&-Parameters.md

 ## Authentication Methods

-There are 2 different methods for Scantist BOM Detect to authenticate the user:
+There are 2 different methods for {{companyConfig.COMPANY_NAME}} BOM Detect to authenticate the user:

 - Authentication through Username and Password
 - Authentication through SCANTISTTOKEN environment variable